kohler/peteramati/README.md

       `$Opt["githubOAuthClientSecret"]` to the app’s Client ID and Client Secret, respectively.
 These values are strings.

-6. XXX Create an access token
+6. XXX Log in to the site.
+The first user gets administrator privilege.

+7. XXX Obtain a GitHub OAuth token, either by visiting `SITE/authorize`, or by configuring a personal access token and setting `$Opt["githubOAuthToken"]` explicitly in `conf/options.php`.

-7. XXX Configure the jail
+8. XXX Configure the jail.

 License
 -------